mbhall88/pafpy/docs/USAGE.md

 ### SAM-like optional fields/tags

 Each additional column after the 12th column in a PAF file is a [SAM-like tag][tag].
-The `pafpy.tag.Tag` class tries to make working with tags much easier.
-You can extract these from a `PafRecord` using `pafpy.pafrecord.PafRecord.get_tag` or you may like to construct one yourself.
+The `pafpy.tag.Tag` class tries to make working with tags simple.
+You can extract tags from a `PafRecord` using `pafpy.pafrecord.PafRecord.get_tag`, or you may like to construct one yourself.
 Let's look at some of these options.

 ```py